TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingContent/WritingContentTips.rst

   the information they are looking for and start reading there.

-Tip 1: Write for Online Reading
+Tip 1: Write for online reading
 ===============================

 * Make it easier for the reader who has not read previous pages.